 - Fry on each side for a few minutes.

 - Remove and place on a paper towel.
-Sprinkle with coarse salt.
+Sprinkle with kosher salt.

-- Add all of your favorite fixin's to a large bowl.
+- Add a few handfuls of greens to a large bowl.

 - Top with steak, Columbian guacamole, chimichurri and tostones.